Experiencing builder issues? Struggling to tackle poor workmanship?

 How CLPM Get Your Project Back on Track

 Our first action point is to talk with you, and review all of your plans and specifications.
-One of our project managers will visit the site, talk with the builder and assess the work done so far.
+One of our project management team will visit the site, talk with the builder and assess the work done so far.
 We’ll look at the quotations and invoices paid, and create a valuation of the works completed to date.

 From here we’ll draw together a detailed list of remedial actions required.
 We’ll set and agree a timescale for the completion of the remedial works with the builder.